OmniHands: Towards Robust 4D Hand Mesh Recovery via A Versatile Transformer: Related Work

-To better address two-hands pose estimation and mesh recovery in close interaction scenarios, some researchers~\cite{intaghand,ith3d,acr,reconprior,kim2021end,interhand,meng2022hdr,Li2024HHMR} used one image containing both hands as input.
-Zhang \etal~\cite{ith3d} utilized 2d joints projection attention and context-aware refinement module to improve the pose accuracy.
-Li \etal~\cite{intaghand} utilize transformer module~\cite{vit} to learn implicit attention between two hands.
-Zuo \etal~\cite{reconprior} propose a data-based prior of two interacting hands.
+To better address two-hands pose estimation and mesh recovery in close interaction scenarios, some researchers~\cite{intaghand,ith3d,acr,reconprior,kim2021end,Moon_2020_ECCV_InterHand2.6M,meng2022hdr,Li2024HHMR} used one image containing both hands as input.
+Zhang \etal~\cite{ith3d} utilized 2d joints projection attention and context-aware refinement module to improve the pose accuracy. {Li \etal~\cite{intaghand}, Cho \etal~\cite{cho2023transformer} and Jiang \etal~\cite{jiang2023a2j} utilize transformer module~\cite{vit} to learn implicit attention between two hands.} Zuo \etal~\cite{reconprior} propose a data-based prior of two interacting hands.
 Yu \etal~\cite{acr} constructed the attention relationship between the two hands based on 2D hand center maps.
 Although the above approaches have produced promising results, there are still some limitations.
-Because these methods use a single image containing both hands as input, when the two hands are far apart, the area proportion of hands in the input image will be too small, which can reduce the accuracy of mesh recovery.
-Furthermore, their network design inherently lacks the ability to recover single-hand mesh and only can operate under two-hand scenarios.
+Because these methods use a single image containing both hands as input, when the two hands are far apart, the area proportion of hands in the input image will be too small, which can reduce the accuracy of mesh recovery. {Moon \etal~\cite{inthewild} separates the two hands as input, but its prediction of the relative position between the hands relies on bounding box information rather than visual cues from the image.
+Moreover, it also requires input images that contain both hands since the separation is conducted during forward process.
+Furthermore, these above network designs inherently lack the ability to recover single-hand mesh and only can operate under two-hand scenarios.}

 Therefore, we propose a new network that is compatible with both single-hand recovery and two-hand recovery.
 We take one or two cropped hand images as input, enabling utilize large-scale single-hand datasets to boost two-hand recovery results.
 We also tokenize the 2D relative distance and overlap between two cropped hand images by a powerful transformer~\cite{Attention_is_all_you_need,vit} module, resulting in accurate relative root translation estimation and interacting hands mesh recovery.